Risk Assessment for (Sunday Morning) Worship

 - We display an NHS Track and Trace QR code, with an alternative option for those who cannot use that system.
-And encourage visitors to use one or other of these options.
 Details on Track and Trace

 - We communicate requirements and expectations via the Church Website and by email, especially when they change.

 - We provide detailed welcoming notices that outline safety measures.

 - No booking system is required